Thursday, November 21, 2024

 • You may want to get some food in A Gudiña though since the bar in Campobecerros doesn’t appear to be very furnished.

 • Roughly 7 km before you reach Laza, you’ll come across a small rest station for pilgrims, with snacks and a few chairs to sit down and rest.
-You can leave a small donation and get whatever you need.
+You can make a small donation and get whatever you need.

 • Finally, to check into the Albergue in Laza, you must go to the Protección Civil office in the center of Laza, close to the city hall.
 They assign separate rooms for men and women.